func-i/Funci_from_OS/_posts/2015-05-01-jmeter-api-testing-part1.md

 Imagine you have created a JSON API that allows users to take tests or quizzes and you want to stress test it to discover it's load capability.

 JMeter is the "go to" tool for stress testing, and it should be.
-It is extremely powerful, dynamic and scalable.  (insert reference to ec2-jmeter here)
+It is extremely powerful, dynamic and scalable.

 <!--more-->